EasyRPG/liblcf/README.md

 LCF2XML is a small tool to convert RPG Maker 2000 and 2003 data format (LMU, LMT, LDB, LSD, ...) to XML and vice-versa.

+### LCFSTRINGS

+LCFSTRINGS is a small tool to list the strings used for the text and filenames from LMU, LMT, LDB and LSD files.

 ## Bug reporting